HaiderNuur/Data-Analyst-Journey/Google Courses/Analyze Data to Answer Questions/Quizzes.md

 > count distinct
 - A data analyst wants to temporarily name a column in their query to make it easier to read and write.
 What technique should they use?
 > aliasing
+# Weekly challenge
+- In data analytics, what is the process of gathering data from multiple sources and combining it into a single, summarized collection?
+> Data aggregation
+- A data analyst wants to be sure all of the numbers in a spreadsheet are numeric.
+What function should they use to convert text to numeric values?
+> value
+- When using VLOOKUP, there are some common limitations that data analysts should be aware of.
+One of these limitations is that VLOOKUP only returns the first match it finds, even if there are many possible matches within the column.
+> True
+- A data analyst writes a query that asks a database to return only distinct values in a specified range, rather than including repeating values.
+Which function do they use?
+> count distinct